pauloabelha/pauloabelha.github.io/drafts/Curiosity.md

 It’s not stupidity.
 It’s adaptation.

-## What Actually Collapses

 People don’t stop being curious because they lose the ability.
 They stop because it becomes painful.

 Real curiosity threatens things.
 It disrupts beliefs.
 It exposes gaps.
 It makes people say “I don’t know,” which adults are trained to avoid.

-And so the mind shifts:
-- From exploring to optimizing.
-- From wondering to knowing.
-- From trying things to getting things right.
+And so the mind shifts.
+From exploring to optimizing.
+From wondering to knowing.
+From trying things to getting things right.

 The drive to understand doesn’t vanish.
 It just gets put to work — toward career, credibility, control.

 You can feel it in conversation.
 Someone knows a lot, but they’re not asking.
 They’re protecting.
 Managing.
 Maintaining a coherent self.

 And that’s what curiosity can’t survive: the need to be consistent.

-## Why Smart Doesn’t Mean Curious

 You can be smart without being curious.
 In fact, being smart makes it easier to avoid curiosity.
 You can build models fast, defend your views, win arguments — all without questioning your starting point.